 Makers in the University of Kentucky College of Engineering have two outstanding resources for bringing their designs to life.

-In 2017, the college opened the Innovation Center on the second floor of the Ralph G. Anderson Building.
-The Innovation Center offers 13 3D printers, a laser cutter, a drill press, a band saw and various power tools.
+The Innovation Center on the second floor of the Ralph G. Anderson Building offers 13 3D printers, a laser cutter, a drill press, a band saw and various power tools.
 Students currently use the space for class assignments, team competitions and even develop products for their businesses.

-The Innovation Center and EPIC are open to all students from any major.
+The Innovation Center and EPIC are open to all students from any engineering major.

-For student’s to gain access to the training page please email – email@example.com
+Students who wish to gain access to the training page should email email@example.com.